 While the reduction of the thirst for drugs is a great first step, it does not deal with the underlying issues of the disease of addiction including learning how to cope with craving and triggers in the future.
 In most cases, there were reasons for which people turned to drugs, whether internal or environmental, and it is important to understand the reasons behind this and how to cope in a more healthy manner in the future.

 Many addictions occur in part because of present or past experiences such as anxiety, depression, low self-esteem, physical or mental abuse or mental health disorders by which using drugs often starts as a way to mask one’s feelings about these things.
 Even after detox, these feelings persist and can put you at risk of relapse.

-During treatment at Alpha Healing Center, our clients will learn new coping skills taught by our experienced counselling staff using methods such as cognitive behavioural therapy (CBT), 12 Steps and mindfulness therapy among others to increase the chances of long-term recovery from addiction.
+During treatment at Alpha Healing Center, our clients will learn new coping skills taught by our experienced counseling staff using methods such as cognitive-behavioral therapy (CBT), 12 Steps and mindfulness therapy among others to increase the chances of long-term recovery from addiction.
 Find out more about drug rehab here.